poojandpatel/associated-eye-physicians/_pages/services.md

     - label: "Contact Us Today!"
       url: /contact-page/
 permalink: /services/
-excerpt: "Learn more about how we can help you see better!"
+excerpt: "Learn more about how we can help you keep your eyes and vision healthy"

 feature_row_services:
 - image_path: /assets/images/services/macular_degeneration.png